himuexe/DSA-Problems/progress/mastery-progression.md

 ---

-**Mastery Summary:** Strong foundation with Basics at 96.2% mastery, intermediate skills in Arrays & Strings (56.7% each), developing algorithms in Sorting & Searching (30-37%).
-Ready to complete current topics and expand into data structures.
-Projected timeline: 3 expert topics by July, 5 advanced topics by August, complete foundation by September.
+**Mastery Summary:** Strong foundation with Basics at 107.7% expert mastery, intermediate skills in Arrays & Strings (63.3% each), developing algorithms in Sorting & Searching (33-37%).
+Recent session (2025-06-22) enhanced 4 topics with 7 new problems.
+Ready to advance current topics and expand into data structures.
+Projected timeline: 4 advanced topics by July, 7 intermediate topics by August, complete foundation by September.